pombredanne/discern/docs/installation/usage.rst

 #.
 Becoming familiar with the API and logging into Discern.
 #.
 Created an organization object and a course object
 #.
-Add 10 essay objects and associate them with the problem.
+Add 10 essay objects and associate them with the problem. (note that although we are using 10 essay objects, higher accuracy will be achieved by using more)
 #.
 Add 10 essay grade objects that are instructor scored and associate each one with an essay.
 #.
 A model will now be created, and from now on, each additional essay you add will automatically have an essay grade object associated with it that contains the machine score.